 - quantitative-thinking skills

-- a background (Bachelor of Science) in physics, chemistry, math, engineering, or computer science.
+- a bachelors degree in engineering, physics, chemistry, math, or computer science.
 (Prior coursework in atmospheric science is unnecessary; you’ll learn what you need to know once you’re here.)

 - a strong ability to express yourself verbally (writing and speaking)